Pongo Helps Mercy Home Kids Cope with the Pandemic

 Pongo makes me relax and makes me forget that there’s a pandemic going on.

-As we all marked the one-year anniversary of the pandemic, so too did the kids of Mercy Home for Boys & Girls.
+As we all marked almost two years of the pandemic, so too did the kids of Mercy Home for Boys & Girls.
 Quarantines, virtual learning, civil unrest, and coronavirus anxiety brought added stress to the lives of our young people who already struggle to cope with their traumatic backgrounds of neglect and abuse.

 But through our network of therapeutic care, our boys and girls have weathered the storm, thanks in part to Pongo, Mercy Home’s loveable facility dog who provides unconditional love and comfort wherever he goes.